What is a health savings account?

-By using untaxed dollars in a health savings account to pay for deductibles, copayments, coinsurance, and some other expenses, you may be able to lower your overall health care costs.
+By using untaxed dollars in a health savings account to pay for deductibles, copayments, coinsurance, and other healthcare expenses, you can help lower your overall healthcare costs.

-How Does an HSA Work?
+How does an HSA work?

 - Not be enrolled in other health care plans (unless permitted by the IRS)